thomassuedbroecker/gitops-create-software-everywhere-module/documentation/README.md

   name: system:serviceaccounts:openshift-gitops
 ```

-> Note: These configuration is reposible that our initial deployment of the guestbook application does run in a permission problem.
-Because we are not allowed to bind port **:80** with the permission in that folder.
+> Note: This configuration is reposible that our initial deployment of the guestbook application does run in a permission problem.
+Because we are not allowed to bind port **:80** with the permission in that namespace (OpenShift project).

 ```sh
 AH00558: apache2: Could not reliably determine the server's fully qualified domain name, using 172.17.5.168.
 Set the 'ServerName' directive globally to suppress this message